-Dry roasted almonds, crunchy chow mein noodles, fresh celery and crisp napa cabbage make this one crunchy Asian slaw recipe.
-This vegan Asian coleslaw recipe is hearty enough to be a meal, but can also be served as a side.
+Dry roasted almonds, crunchy chow mein noodles, marinated tofu, fresh celery and crisp napa cabbage make this vegan ginger miso slaw recipe.
 It works well for summer or really any time of year.
-It’s a great plant based protein-packed salad for dinner, lunch, and/or cookouts.
+It’s a great Asian-inspired plant based salad for lunch, dinner, or as a side dish.

-If you aren’t eating this right away, it’s better to keep the ginger miso dressing and chow mein noodles separated from the rest of the salad, and then, add both right before serving to enjoy a crunchy, fresh texture.
-If you mix everything in the recipe and wait too long, it’ll be a soggy mess.
-So, mix it all up and dig in right away, or keep the dressing and chow mein noodles out until you’re ready to go!
+- ・If you aren’t eating this right away, keep the vegan ginger miso dressing and chow mein noodles separated from the rest of the slaw.
+Add both right before serving to enjoy a crunchy, fresh texture.

 Ginger Miso Slaw

 ¼ tsp garlic powder

 1 Tbsp white miso

 2 Tbsp neutral oil (like canola or grapeseed)